Half-waves and spectral Riesz means on the 3-torus: Introduction

-Conceptually, this is a consequence of (or at least closely related to) the simple relation of $\calF N_3(\tau)$ to the \emph{half-wave trace} on the standard 3-torus $\bbT^3 = \bbR^3 / \bbZ^3$ (interpreted as a Riemannian manifold in the usual way).
-The half-wave trace on general compact Riemannian manifolds was studied by Chazarain \cite{Chazarain1974}, H\"ormander \cite{Hormander68}, and Duistermaat \& Guillemin \cite{DG} (among others since), and together they established the precise \emph{local} regularity of the half-wave trace of any compact Riemannian manifold.
-We will not use this general theory, preferring to compute $\calF N_3(\tau)$ explicitly, but it should be noted that the local structure of the half-wave trace that we observe in this particular case is not a coincidence, meaning not particular to the 3-torus (except with regards to the distribution and residues of the poles) but in fact guaranteed by fairly general principles.
-That $\calF N_3(\tau)$ has an isolated singularity (of known form) at the origin is useful, because it allows us to ``cleanly'' separate the polynomial growth of $N_3(\Sigma)$ as $\Sigma\to \infty$ (coming from the pole of the Fourier transform at the origin) and an oscillatory remainder, coming from the rest.
-We can compute out the oscillatory term exactly, for every $d\geq 1$ --- it is an infinite sum of Bessel functions, yielding a formula for $N_d(\Sigma)$ generalizing (in a weak, distributional sense) the well-known formula for $N_2(\Sigma)$.
+The half-wave trace on general compact Riemannian manifolds was studied by Chazarain \cite{Chazarain1974}, H\"ormander \cite{Hormander68}, and Duistermaat \& Guillemin \cite{DG}, and together they established the precise singularity structure of the half-wave trace of any closed Riemannian manifold.
+We will not use this general theory, since we can just compute $\calF N_{3;\Lambda,\bfA}(\tau)$ explicitly, but the singularity structure in \cref{eq:misc_000} is in accord with these more general results.
+That $\calF N_{3;\Lambda,\bfA}(\tau)$ has an isolated singularity (of known form) at the origin is useful, because it allows us to separate the polynomial growth of $N_{3;\Lambda,\bfA}(\Sigma)$ as $\Sigma\to \infty$ (coming from the pole of the Fourier transform at the origin) and an oscillatory remainder, coming from the rest.
+From this perspective, the additional result needed to deduce \emph{sharp} asymptotics for the $N_{d,k;\Lambda,\bfA}$ (for sufficiently large $k$) is global quantitative control on the half-wave trace, with a polynomial rate of growth (where the meaning of ``sufficiently large'' is determined by the degree of the rate of growth).

+Via the Poisson summation formula, we can compute out the oscillatory contribution to $N_{d,0;\Lambda,\bfA}$ exactly, for every $d\geq 1$: it is an infinite sum of Bessel functions, yielding a formula for $N_{d;\Lambda,\bfA}(\Sigma)$ generalizing (in a weak, distributional sense) the well-known formula for $N_{2;\bbZ^2}(\Sigma)$ --- cf.\ \cite[\S4.4]{IwaniecKowalski}.
 While we cannot estimate the size of this oscillatory term precisely (a problem familiar from the Gauss circle problem, which is still open, despite the analogous formula being known for a century), the situation changes upon integration in $\Sigma$, since upon passing to the Fourier transform this corresponds to a weighting by $1/\tau$, which improves decay (away from the origin) as $\tau \to \pm \infty$.
-Hence, after integrating, we can estimate the oscillatory term -- rather easily, as it turns out, at least in the $d=3$ case we restrict attention to.
+Hence, after integrating, we can better estimate the oscillatory term -- elementarily too, at least in the $d=3$ case we restrict attention to.
+However, the division by $\tau$ makes more severe the singularity of the half-wave trace at the origin, adding new terms to the Laurent series there.
+Applying the inverse Fourier transform then yields new polynomial terms.
+The end result is: